 Carcinoid tumors can produce an excess of hormone-like substances, such as serotonin, bradykinin, histamine, and prostaglandins.
 Excess levels of these substances can sometimes result in a diverse set of symptoms called carcinoid syndrome.
 Carcinoid tumors use the amino acid tryptophan to produce the excess serotonin.
-Because tryptophan is normally used by the body to make niacin (vitamin B3), people may rarely develop a niacin deficiency Niacin Deficiency Niacin deficiency (causing pellagra) is uncommon in developed countries.
-Many people with niacin deficiency also have deficiencies of protein, riboflavin (a B vitamin), and vitamin B6.
-A distinctive... read more , which can cause the disease pellagra.
+Because tryptophan is normally used by the body to make niacin (vitamin B3), people may rarely develop a niacin deficiency Niacin Deficiency Niacin deficiency (causing pellagra) is uncommon in countries with low rates of food insecurity.
+Many people with niacin deficiency also have deficiencies of protein, riboflavin (a B vitamin)... read more , which can cause the disease pellagra.

 When carcinoid tumors occur in the digestive tract or pancreas, the substances they produce are released into a blood vessel that flows directly to the liver (portal vein), where enzymes destroy them.
 Therefore, carcinoid tumors that originate in the digestive tract generally do not cause symptoms of carcinoid syndrome unless the tumors have spread to the liver.